SDPO: Segment-Level Direct Preference Optimization for Social Agents: Supplementary Theoretical Analysis

+where $\tau^w$ and $\tau^l$ represent the "win" and "lose" samples respectively, $T_{w}, T_{l}$ denote the number of rounds in each.
+A closer examination of Eq~\eqref{equ:traj_BT_error} reveals that the summation over the $(h, y)$ pairs should exclude $\gamma^t$, as it is already incorporated into $d^{\pi}(h, y)$.

-In Eq~\eqref{equ:traj_BT}, the reward for the entire sequence should be calculated as the summation over all $(s,a)$ pairs.
+In Eq~\eqref{equ:traj_BT_error}, the reward for the entire sequence should be calculated as the summation over all $(h,y)$ pairs.
 Let's first discuss why it is valid to sum over time steps $t$.
-For LLMs, the state $s$ can be viewed as the input context, while $a$ represents the model's output.
-In multi-turn interactions, all $(s,a)$ pairs within the sequence are unique.
-Thus, summing over time steps t is equivalent to summing over $(s,a)$ pairs, making the process more straightforward.
-However, essentially, each $(s,a)$ pair should be treated equally in the summation, without any inherent concept of time step $t$.
+For LLMs, the history $h$ can be viewed as the input context, while $y$ represents the model's output.
+In multi-turn interactions, all $(h,y)$ pairs within the sequence are unique.
+Thus, summing over time steps t is equivalent to summing over $(h,y)$ pairs, making the process more straightforward.
+However, essentially, each $(h,y)$ pair should be treated equally in the summation, without any inherent concept of time step $t$.
 Therefore, introducing a discount factor $\gamma^t$ is not appropriate.
-The correct Eq~\eqref{equ:traj_BT} is shown as follows: